-18. Class Communication
+17. Class Communication

-Students are encouraged to join class WhatsApp groups, and to use Google Classroom messages and email for class-related communication, including important information from the teacher, and to participate actively in class with teachers and classmates.
+Teachers use WhatsApp to communicate with students.
+Students are encouraged to join class WhatsApp groups for class-related communication, including important information from the teacher, and to participate actively in class with teachers and classmates.
+Some teachers may also choose to use to use Google Classroom for classwork and homework.
 When communicating for any school purpose through email, text, social media, Zoom, or other online applications, students have the right to: